-It's not just an old wives tale -- chamomile really can help to relax smooth muscle and help you relax.
-The gut is full of smooth muscle, and relaxing those muscles will not only help alleviate PMS pain, but might also help with other pain in the abdomen.
+It's not just an old wives tale -- chamomile really can help to relax smooth muscle.
+The gut is full of smooth muscle, and relaxing those muscles will not only help alleviate premenstrual syndrome (PMS) pain, but might also help with other pain in the abdomen.
 Over and above the benefits of the chamomile itself, just the act of holding a cup of tea and inhaling its fragrance is soothing.
 There are stress relieving benefits even to the simple ritual of making a cup of tea.

 EPO is used to treat several conditions, including PMS.
 Some women find that EPO is helpful in reducing their PMS symptoms.
 The recommended dosage is typically 1500 mg a day.
 EPO is generally safe to use, but check with your physician to make sure that it won't interfere with your treatment plan.